 Overall Grading Scale

 http://www.ncsu.edu/policies/academic_affairs/courses_undergrad/REG02.20.1.phpTrips: Students may be asked to provide individual transportation to an off-campus local performance.
 Attendance Notification policy: If you are going to be absent or late for any reason, you must notify the conductor before 6 pm, either by phone or email, explaining the situation.
 Except in an emergency, failure to call ahead will result in an unexcused absence.
-If I need to see a written excuse for illness, you will be notified.
+If we need to see a written excuse for illness, you will be notified.
+Raleigh Civic Symphony: Email Dr. Peter Askim firstname.lastname@example.org or call (919) 515-8279 to leave a message.